-- Coaching package with four hour-long calls per month.
+- Coaching package with 30 minute-long calls or video chats per month.

 At the age of 12, Michelle was diagnosed with anorexia.
 At 5 feet tall, she weighed approximately 57.5 pounds.
 After an inpatient hospitalization, Michelle was weight restored, but was told she would have to live with anxiety, depression, and persistent racing thoughts around food.
 This became her reality through adolescence and into adulthood.